Skip to main content

 3-Months

-You can choose to report your on-time payments every 3-months, costing $4.99/mos.
-The cost for reporting 3 months of rent payments costs $14.97.
+You can choose to report your on-time payments every 3-months, costing $4.99/month.
+The cost for reporting 3 months of rent payments is $14.97.

 Monthly

 The most flexible option is that you can choose to report your on-time payments every month.
-This pay-as-you-go option costs a recurring $5.99/mos.
+This pay-as-you-go option costs a recurring $5.99/month.

-How do I turn off/remove reporting my rent payments to TransUnion and Experian?
+How do I turn off/stop reporting my rent payments to TransUnion, Equifax, and Experian?

 Can I build my credit history with RentRedi?